george-mcintyre/aida-pva/docs/2_0_Channel_Provider_Programmers_Reference.md

 1. When your Channel Provider starts up, the AIDA-PVA Service that started it will read the [Channel Configuration File](2_3_CHANNELS_YML_file.md) that you've provided to determine which EPICS search requests it should respond to.
 2. Subsequently, when clients send requests containing references to one of those **Channels**,
-3. and EPICS search request is propagated across the EPICS network
+3. and the EPICS search request is propagated across the EPICS network to all hosts referenced in the `AIDA_PVA_ADDR_LIST`
-4. The **EPICS Forwarder**, that is constantly listening for requests, will forward it to all the AIDA-PVA Services running in VMS.
+4. The **EPICS Forwarder**, that is constantly listening for requests to its host, will forward it to all the AIDA-PVA Services running on that localhost.
 5. When your AIDA-PVA Service recognizes the channel and the request, it will respond positively to the search request on your behalf,
 6. opening a direct communications channel to the client once the client accepts the response.
 7. Now the AIDA-PVA Service will ask your Channel Provider to service the request and will return the results you give it.
-8. By leveraging services in the AIDA-PVA Module in `STANDALONELIB` and legacy AIDA Modules in `AIDASHR` to access the Channel Data source, you can service those requests.
+8. By leveraging services in the AIDA-PVA Module in `AIDA_PVALIB` and legacy AIDA Modules in `AIDASHR` to access the Channel Data source, you can service those requests.

 ![Usine a gaz with annotations](images/usine-a-gaz-wa.png)

+@note If the client's `AIDA_PVA_ADDR_LIST` contains more than one host or network then the requests may be intercepted by more than one EPICS_FORWARDER (on each host specified).
+The client will then receive an EPICS response that will indicate that more than one Channel Provider can service the request but it will automatically select the first one to reply, and lock that choice from then on.

 As an AIDA-PVA Channel Provider writer you will be responsible for: